-If you own a flat top grill and haven’t tried making smash burgers, you miss out.
+If you own a Blackstone griddle or alternate brand of flat top grill and haven’t tried making smash burgers, you miss out.
 One of the great advantages of using a griddle versus a grill is making a smash burger.

 These are by far some of the most popular things gas griddle owners like to cook on their Blackstone or other flat top grill brands.
 We’ll review what a smash burger is, what makes them so good and how to cook them correctly.
 Let’s get started.